refraction-ray/lof-bot/README.md

 Serverless auto notification is deployed thanks to fantastic GitHub action.

 Matured codebase in this repo could be included in xalpha project in the future.

+*This project is under active development and API may change rapidly*.